Anthony Parker (Canadian football)

-Anthony Lawrence Parker (born November 21, 1989) is a former professional Canadian football wide receiver.
-He was drafted by the Calgary Stampeders and played with that organization for seven years, winning a Grey Cup championship in 2014.
+Anthony Lawrence Parker (born November 21, 1989) is a Canadian former professional football wide receiver.
+He was selected by the Calgary Stampeders and played with that organization for seven years, winning a Grey Cup championship in 2014.
 He played CIS football for the Calgary Dinos.

 University career

 Parker played for the Calgary Dinos from 2007 to 2010, being named a Canada West All-Star twice and a CIS Second Team All-Canadian in 2009.
-In the CFL's Amateur Scouting Bureau final rankings, he was ranked as the second best player for players eligible in the 2011 CFL Draft, and first by players in the CIS.
+In the CFL's Amateur Scouting Bureau final rankings, he was ranked as the second best player for players eligible in the 2011 CFL draft, and first by players in the CIS.
 On December 17, 2010, it was announced that Parker was one of two CIS players to be named to the East–West Shrine Game.

 Professional career

 Calgary Stampeders

-Parker was drafted 3rd overall in the first round of the 2011 CFL Draft by the Calgary Stampeders after Calgary traded up to be in a position to draft him.
+Parker was selected third overall in the first round of the 2011 CFL draft by the Calgary Stampeders after Calgary traded up to be in a position to draft him.
 He was later signed to a contract with the Stampeders on May 20, 2011.
 He earned a spot on the active roster and dressed in his first game on July 1, 2011, against the Toronto Argonauts.
 Parker recorded his first reception on August 6, 2011, against the Hamilton Tiger-Cats.
 He also recorded his first interception against the BC Lions on September 17, 2011, while on special teams defending a fake-punt play.
 His first touchdown came two years later after he caught a pass from Bo Levi Mitchell on July 26, 2013, against the Winnipeg Blue Bombers.
 He won his first Grey Cup championship game in 2014 as a member of the Stampeders' winning team.
 Overall, he played in 108 games for the Stampeders until he was released following 2018 training camp on June 10, 2018.
 Over his career with Calgary, he recorded 178 catches for 2245 receiving yards and 15 receiving touchdowns, 35 carries for 326 rushing yards and one rushing touchdown, 13 punt returns for 121 yards, 21 kickoff returns for 425 yards, and nine special teams tackles.